 Vs. Night Elf

-Though many favour Archmage in the matchup, I find Mountain King to be the safest and most reliable choice of first hero.
-This is due to him being less vulnerable to the Undead Coil/Nova nuke and he can defend against Crypt Fiends very well due to Storm Bolt and surround with Footmen that has Defend upgraded.
+Though Archmage is generally favoured, I find Mountain King to be the safest and most reliable choice of first hero for newcommers when getting a fast expansion.
+This is due to him being less vulnerable to the Undead Coil/Nova nuke and he can defend against Crypt Fiends very well due to Storm Bolt and surround with Footmen.

 What you fear in the matchup is the infamous Destroyer-push, where the Undead goes for a fast t3 while delaying your expansion as much as possible, and then gets a couple Destroyers and then attack your expansion.